rahulrakesh10/CrapGPT/README.md

 ## Customization

 You can customize the snarky responses by editing the `SNARKY_RESPONSES` dictionary in `app.py`.
-Add your own witty comebacks, cultural references, or absurd responses to make it even more entertaining!
+Add your own comebacks, cultural references, or absurd responses to make it even more entertaining!

 ## Technologies Used